How influencers flocked to Springfield chasing debunked rumors and attention

 The cover image of Oliveira’s video shows another local Haitian man appearing to hold a cat.
 But that image appears to be an edited frame from the video, in which the man never held a cat.

 That man could not be reached for comment.
-Dorsanivil says he has spoken to the man and said he was distraught after seeing himself falsely portrayed.
+Dorsainvil says he has spoken to the man and said he was distraught after seeing himself falsely portrayed.

 "He was so afraid," Dorsainvil said.
 "He was crying because he believed that would cause him some harm, not being able to work."